By Avery Kash, Environmental Educator, CPAWS Manitoba

-Our forest bathing and mindfulness workshops on August 26 and September 23, 2021, (led by me, Avery Kash!) sold out quickly, and it was so powerful to connect with each other and to the spirit of nature.
+Our forest bathing and mindfulness workshops (led by me, Avery Kash!) have sold out quickly, and it’s so powerful to connect with each other and to the spirit of nature.

-The workshop began with a meditation to connect with the senses, followed by an exploration of forest bathing.
-We spent time exploring the surrounding forest, sitting and hugging trees.
-We finished with a slow flow restorative yoga practice.
+The workshop begins with a meditation to connect with the senses, followed by an exploration of forest bathing.
+We spend time exploring the surrounding forest, sitting and hugging trees and finish with a slow flow restorative yoga practice.

 “This workshop helped me to relax and really see my environment for the first time in a while,” said one participant.
 “I left feeling refreshed and aware of my surroundings in a whole new way.”